latchbio/latch/docs/source/getting_started/quick_start.md

 When registration has completed, you should be able to navigate [here](console.latch.bio/workflows) and see your new workflow in your account.

+If you are having issues with registration or have general questions, please file an issue on [github](https://github.com/latchbio/latch).

 <hr>

 ## Next Steps
 * Read the Concepts page
 * Visit Examples to see real-world bioinformatics workflows being built using Latch SDK
-* Submit an interest form here if you want to join the SDK open-source community on Slack
+* Join the SDK open-source community on Slack [here](https://forms.gle/sCjr8tdjzx5HjVW27)!